-Has it been another year already?
-It is a tradition here at The White Coat Investor to update the members of our community on the progress made in the last year.
-As usual, last year was our best year ever in nearly every respect.
+It's that time of year again.
+Starting in 2012, we here at The White Coat Investor have thanked and updated the members of our community on the progress made in the last year.
+As usual, 2019 was our best year ever in nearly every respect.
 Thanks to all of you who have even the tiniest amount of responsibility for that.
 If you told even one person about the site or book, answered one question on the forum or Facebook group, or used the site to find a financial service provider you needed, THANK YOU.

-Just as I have the last two years, I'm going to talk about the state of the blog in terms of the three missions of The White Coat Investor:
+Just as I have the last three years, I’m going to talk about the state of the blog in terms of the three missions of The White Coat Investor:

 - Help those who wear the white coat (and other high-income professionals) get a “fair shake” on Wall Street